Best Adam Driver movies streaming this month (September 2020)

 Legendary filmmaker Martin Scorsese called Adam Driver, “one of the best, if not the best, actors of his generation.”
 Renowned director Terry Gilliam suggested Driver is the best after working with him on the criminally overlooked, long-gestating The Man Who Killed Don Quixote.
-So which movies starring Driver are available to stream in March?
+So which movies starring Driver are available to stream?

 Better board the bandwagon now.
 As yours truly predicted, Driver received a Best Actor Oscar nomination for Noah Baumbach’s Marriage Story, which began streaming on Netflix in December.
 If not for that epic turn, he might’ve garnered the same distinction as the lead in Scott Z. Burns’ The Report, now on Amazon.

 After a whirlwind end to 2019 that also saw Driver star in Star Wars: The Rise of Skywalker, let’s take some time to appreciate his talents and the best of his diverse filmography available to stream.

 Marriage Story – Netflix